eclipse-ibeji/ibeji/docs/tutorials/vehicle_model/README.md

 The value for the `@id` field must conform to the DTMI format.
 A DTMI consists of three parts: scheme, path, and version.
 They are arranged in the format: `<scheme>:<path>;<version>`, with a colon separating the scheme and path, and a semicolon dividing the path and version.
 A DTMI must be unique.
 Please reference the [Digital Twin Mode Identifier](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3.html#digital-twin-model-identifier) section of the DTDL document to learn more about DTMI.

-The suggested approach for your creating a [DTMI](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3.html#digital-twin-model-identifier): "For any definition that is the property of an organization with a registered domain name, a suggested approach to generating identifiers is to use the reversed order of domain segments as initial path segments, followed by further segments that are expected to be collectively unique among definitions within the domain.
-For example, dtmi:com:fabrikam:industrialProducts:airQualitySensor;1".
+The following is the suggested approach for creating a [DTMI](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3.html#digital-twin-model-identifier):

+>For any definition that is the property of an organization with a registered domain name, a suggested approach to generating identifiers is to use the reversed order of domain segments as initial path segments, followed by further segments that are expected to be collectively unique among definitions within the domain.
+For example, `dtmi:com:fabrikam:industrialProducts:airQualitySensor;1`.

-In step 2 of [1.2 Create HVAC and HMI interfaces](#12-create-hvac-and-hmi-interfaces), the DTMI for your HVAC system is `dtmi:sdv:HVAC;1` and `dtmi:sdv:HMI;1` for your HMI.
+In step 2 of [1.2 Create HVAC and HMI interfaces](#12-create-hvac-and-hmi-interfaces), the DTMI for your HVAC system is `dtmi:sdv:HVAC;1` and the DTMI for your HMI is `dtmi:sdv:HMI;1`.
 The domain is `sdv` and under this domain we have an `HVAC` and an `HMI` interface.
-These two DTMIs conforms to the DTDL v3 spec.
+These two DTMIs conform to the DTDL v3 spec.

 ### 1.4 DTDL properties